Some new cases of Zilber-Pink in $Y(1)^3$: Introduction

 \subsection{Acknowledgements}

-The first author is indebted to Gregorio Baldi, with whom he had several interesting discussions around the idea of intersections at the boundary.
+The first-named author is indebted to Gregorio Baldi, with whom he had several interesting discussions around the idea of intersections at the boundary, and to Ananth Shankar, with whom he discussed several aspects of this work.
+He acknowledges the use of ChatGPT for conceptualisation.
 For part of this work, he was supported by a grant from the School of Mathematics at the Institute for Advanced Studies, Princeton.

-The second author's work on this project was supported by the Engineering and Physical Sciences Research Council (EP/Y020758/1).
+The second-named author's work on this project was supported by the Engineering and Physical Sciences Research Council (EP/Y020758/1).

-The third author started work on this project while supported by Michael Temkin's ERC Consolidator Grant BirNonArchGeom (770922).
+The third-named author started work on this project while supported by Michael Temkin's ERC Consolidator Grant BirNonArchGeom (770922).
 For the majority of the work, he received funding from the European Union (ERC, SharpOS, 101087910) and the ISRAEL SCIENCE FOUNDATION (grant No. 2067/23).
 Latterly, he was supported by the Minerva Research Foundation Member Fund, while in residence at the Institute for Advanced Study, for the academic year 2025-26.

-The authors thank Jacob Tsimerman for kindly answering questions related to his work \cite{BT:GPC}.
+The authors thank Jacob Tsimerman for kindly answering questions related to his work \cite{BT:GPC} and for several other enlightening discussions.